 Canada does not have attack helicopters.
 Why is this, how did we get here?

 The Canadian Army’s air force began as a fixed-wing capability using gliders and other airplanes for spotting, reconnaissance, and mobility purposes.
-However, that air force gradually transformed into a helicopter-borne or aviation force beginning about 1955.
+That 'army air force' began to include helicopter-borne units beginning about 1955.

-The Canadian Army, like a number of its counterparts, gradually developed a helicopter based air force capability.
-Many armies had opted to build their own such capability because air forces responsible for providing air support to those armies chose to invest instead in other military air power needs.
+The Canadian Army, like a number of its counterparts, gradually started to developed a helicopter based capabilities.
+Many armies had opted to build their own such capability because the Air Forces responsible for providing air support to those armies chose to invest instead in other air power needs.

 In fact Royal Canadian Armoured Corps (RCAC) doctrine included references to equipping “reconnaissance helicopters… with anti-tank missiles” as early as 1962.
 Ten years later, RCAC pilots and non-commissioned crew members proved to be key players in the Ansbach Trials, during which the lethality of the missile-laden anti-tank helicopter was demonstrated.